“Study the past if you would define the future.”

 If we see life as a timeline, we would recognize that adversity or trauma is just a moment, yet we often define our life as before or after the incident.
 We cannot erase the past; we do not deny the wrongness of what has happened.
 By releasing the moment in time, we unchain ourselves, no longer held hostage to a past that no longer exists.

-Life is made up of various circumstances and experiences; we are the total of those happenings.
+Life comprises various circumstances and experiences; we are the total of those happenings.
 They contribute to our perspective on life, yet we do not need to allow them to define us.
-Instead, they shape us, pointing us in the direction of our learnings.
-Understanding each one, big or small, is just one of the thousands of situations presented as our teachers.
+Instead, they shape us, pointing us toward our learnings.
+Understanding each one, big or small, is just one of the thousands of situations presented by our teachers.
 Shifting our mindset is a way to stop the pain because the past is gone; it can only harm us if we allow it.

 To live a life full of possibilities happens when we can live in the present.
-To become a self-actualized human starts with identifying our past experiences, leaving the hurt behind, and carrying the lessons forward.
+Becoming a self-actualized human starts with identifying our past experiences, leaving the hurt behind, and carrying the lessons forward.

 In the words of George Harrison: It’s here now that’s important.
 There’s no past, and there’s no future.
 Time is a very misleading thing.
 All there is ever is the now.
 We can gain experience from the past, but we can’t relive it, and we can hope for the future, but we don’t know if there is one.

-With George’s words to remind us to be here now, go forth, and live the life you always dreamt of, and let go of all that no longer serves your highest good.
+George’s words remind us to be here now, go forth, live the life we always dreamt of, and let go of all that no longer serves our highest good.

 “No one saves us but ourselves.
 No one can and no one may.
 We ourselves must walk the path.”